Conventional wisdom holds that passive trading is the rational investing strategy. Active traders are often portrayed as ...

-Adi Lingampally, COO: Adi has been deeply passionate about investing ever since he won a stock market trading competition in the 7th grade.
+Adi Lingampally, COO and CFO: Adi has been deeply passionate about investing ever since he won a stock market trading competition in the 7th grade.
 A lifelong trader in public and private equities, his goal now is to help others understand the importance of investing and make it easy to do so.
 Previously, Adi was a Principal with Oliver Wyman, a leader in financial management consulting.
 His thoughts on technology and AI have been published in Harvard Business Review and World Economic Forum.
 He holds an MBA from the University of Michigan.

 Aaron Langley, Engineering: Aaron holds a B.A. in Liberal Arts (focused on Math and Philosophy) which served as a foundation for his engineering career in the commercial IoT/Robotics industry.
 Aaron spent 3 years leading the development of large-scale consumer and business-facing IoT products before joining Brian, his good friend and college roommate, to help lead the development of Iris.
 Aaron embraces the idiosyncrasies of online investing forums like WallStreetBets and wants to bring the best of what they offer to Iris.

 Scott Schardt, Engineering: Scott's goal is to flip the dynamic of the retail trader engagement with the market on its head.
 He is a one of the founding engineers on the Iris team and is passionate about building a quality product.